Modern approaches for evaluating treatment effect heterogeneity from clinical trials and observational data: Building blocks of methods for HTE evaluation

-Sequential-BATTing (Bootstrapping and Aggregating of Thresholds from Trees) and AIM-RULE (multiplicative rules-based modification of the Adaptive Index Model) by Huang et al \cite{Huang2017} are implemented in the R package \texttt{SubgrpID}.
+Sequential-BATTing (Bootstrapping and Aggregating of Thresholds from Trees) by Huang et al\cite{Huang2017} are implemented in the R package \texttt{SubgrpID}.
 The idea is to search for the final subgroup as a product of individual biomarker thresholding rules

 where $s_j \in \{-1,1\}$ and $a_j$ is a cutoff value associated with the $j$th biomarker selected by using a bootstrap-based BATTing procedure, e.g., as the median value from a collection of estimates computed over a large number of bootstrap samples.
 Using the bootstrap as in the original bagging procedure\cite{Breiman1996} ensures robustness against random data perturbations for an inherently unstable procedure (here, threshold selection).
 Recently, the ideas of constraint policy search\cite{AtheyWager2021} were extended by Cai et al \cite{CaiCAPITAL2022} to define a method for interpretable tree-structured subgroup selection rules (SSR) called CAPITAL (optimal subgroup identification via constrained policy tree search).
 Their method searches to produce the largest sample sizes of patients benefiting from a given treatment while maintaining the average treatment effect in the selected subgroup(s) at a pre-defined $\delta$ while ensuring that for all subjects in the selected subgroup(s), their estimated ITEs exceed a certain threshold $\eta$ (in expectation).
 Specifically $\eta$ is chosen to satisfy $E(\Delta(X) \mid \Delta(X)>\eta)=\delta$.